sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 (Note that if you were able to create your own vote application image in your own quay.io account, you can use yours instead).

 ---
-## Now, you will fetch and launch the image you created in Quay
+## Fetch and launch the image from Quay

 Run the following command to initialize the application and launch the container image.